airtai/fastagency/README.md

 - [**Mesop**](https://google.github.io/mesop/): Utilize [**`MesopUI`**](../api/fastagency/ui/mesop/MesopUI.md) for web-based applications.
 This interface is suitable for creating web applications with a user-friendly interface.

-We are also working on adding support for other frameworks, such as [**CrewAI**](https://www.crewai.com/), to broaden the scope and capabilities of FastAgency.
-Stay tuned for updates on these integrations.

 ### Supported Network Adapters

 FastAgency can use chainable network adapters that can be used to easily create